chaudaryglobal/HabitArena/README.md

 ## 📱 Visual Screen-by-Screen Game Guide

 This section is your visual playbook.
-You can save your screenshots under the designated filenames inside your artifacts directory to see them appear live in this guide!
+You can save your screenshots under the designated filenames inside your `images/` directory at the root of the project to see them appear live in this guide!

 ---